 There are not many official wine appellations in Alto Adige, really it is divided by geographic area, Valadige DOC, Caldaro DOC (south of the town of Bolzano) and Altoadige DOC (the Südtirol), the latter being the DOC of the South Tyrol.
 The span of grapes grown include international, noble grapes like Pinot Noir, Cabernet Franc and Cabernet Sauvignon for reds, Chardonnay and the Pinots, Grigio and Bianco, German varieties, Riesling, Kerner and Müller Thurgau among them as well as native varietals which include the most widely grown red grape, Schiava and Lagrein.

 Leave it to Wine Folly to have produced a profile on Schiava.
 Schiava is known as Trollinger in Germany, Vernatsch in some parts of the Alto Adige region and is actually a family of grapes.
-Wine Folly links its flavors to cotton candy ( something you might link to Beaujolais Nouveau) which I would not necessarily agree with in terms of flavor because Schiava is not sweet and sugary.
+Wine Folly links its flavors to cotton candy ( something you might link to Beaujolais Nouveau) which I would not necessarily agree with in terms of flavor because Schiava is not sweet and sugary which are the flavors one associates with cottonh candy.
 I do think it is very floral and has strawberry notes and reminds me of a relative of the gamay grape in Beaujolais, although there is no genetic link.
 As D’Agata points out, Schiava Grossa being the most widely planted in Alto Adige.
 What I like about the grape and the wines produced like that by Abbazia di Novacella, is that it is light bodied, floral, not overly tannic and can even be served with a little chill.
 It is a wine that went well with Thanksgiving fare and goes great with lighter eating which is my style these days.
 The fruit quality of the grapes in this region is high, so the wine though light still has great flavor and crispness, much like a Beaujolais Cru wine from Cote de Brouilly or Regnie.
 It pairs well with the cheeses of the region which are delicious as well like Alta Badia, a comte like cheese which is semi-soft, sharp and tangy.

 I would make the analogy that the grape Schiava relative to Lagrein is much like Pinot Noir to Cabernet Sauvignon.
 Whereas Pinot Noirs are lighter, less tannic, more delicate than the full-bodied tannic Cabernet Sauvignon wines, the floral, red fruit, soft tannin Schiava is much lighter than the darker, more tannic and full-bodied Lagrein.
 Lagrein has aromas of violets and the version produced by the cooperative Colterenzio (Kellerei Schreckbichl in German), composed of 300 small growers, is full of blackberries and notes of baker’s chocolate.
 The wine is aged for several months in concrete and wooden casks.
 The Colterenzio version still had a “mountain lightness” about it rather than being heavy and plodding.
 And Lagrein pairs really well with its cheezy counterpart, called Lagrein.
 Lagrein is a cow’s milk cheese that is steeped in the Lagrein wine and than covered with garlic and herbs.
 I highly recommend a pairing of the 2 Lagrein’s.

-(Photo Colternezio facebook page) How can you not like a wine grown from grapes in a region that looks like this?
+How can you not like a wine grown from grapes in a region that looks like this?
 And the price is very reasonable.
 Schiava and Lagrein are only 2 of the hundreds of native Italian varietals that grow across the 20 Italian regions.
 Drinking native Italian varietals is joyful and everyone needs to add some joy to their lives!
 Have a very happy holiday!!!